Pattu75/Wrangle-and-Analyze-Data-WeRateDogs/README.md

 The WeRateDogs Twitter Archive, which is a cvs file that contains the tweet for each dog's name, its rating and stage.
 The Tweet Image Prediction, which is what breed of dog is in each tweet according to a neural network.
 The Twitter's API and JSON data, which will be used to gather retweet count and favorite count ( two missing columns in the Twitter Archive).

+Step 2.
+Assessing Data:

+After gathering data, the 3 tables which are twitter_archive, image_prediction and tweet_json were saved and assessed visually and programmatically to identify data quality issues as well as tidiness is-sues.

+Step 3.
+Cleaning Data:

+Cleaning data is the third step in data wrangling process.
+We are going to fix the quality and tidiness issues that we have identified in the assess step.

+II.
+Analysis and Visualization:

+The next step is to start analysing and visualizing our dataset, and then drawing any valuable conclu-sions.